STAT545-UBC-hw-2018-19/hw01-rachlobay/545_hw1_rmarkdown_dataset.md

 For example, here we may observe that the petal widths of setosa appear to be smaller than the petal widths of the flowers from the virginica species.

-Next, the summary command lets us look at the the summary data which are the  Min., 1st Quartile, Median, Mean, 3rd Quartile, and Max., for the factors.
+Next, the summary command lets us look at the the summary statistics including the eMin., 1st Quartile, Median, Mean, 3rd Quartile, and Max., for the factors.
 Additionally, we get the number of data rows that belong to each of the species (which are setosa, versicolor, and virginica).

 ```r
 # Summarize the iris data set all together